ClickCease Properties and Investments | Divorce Lawyers & Family Law Solicitors | Austin Kemp

 Legal 500

-One of the most significant concerns for couples going through divorce is how their properties and investments will be split.
+One of the most common concerns during divorce is how property, savings, investments and other assets will be divided.

 Are divorce assets always split 50/50 in England?